vanilla-project/vanilla-project.guide/_guides/rust/command-line.md

 ---

 Rust is a strongly typed programming language with focus on performance and memory-safety.
-It's been designed at Mozilla Labs in 2010.
+It was designed at Mozilla Labs in 2010.

 ## Further Material